NormanTUD/smartlocate/README.md

 - Object detection in images using YOLO.
 - OCR is done via easyocr, when `--ocr` was set during indexing.
 Allows you to use `%` as a wildcard.
 - Documents are converted with pandoc.
-Allowed document types are: `['.doc', '.docx', '.pptx', '.ppt', '.odp', '.odt', '.md', '.txt']`.
+Allowed document types are: `['.doc', '.docx', '.pptx', '.ppt', '.odp', '.odt', '.md', '.txt', '.pdf']`.
 Use `--documents` while indexing for finding documents.
 - Stores detected objects in a local SQLite database (`~/.smartlocate_db`).
 - Fast searching for specific objects in images.
 - Supports Sixel graphics for visualizing results.